-Research in Svalbard (RiS) is a database for registration of all kinds of science projects in Svalbard, including information about participating scientists and institutions, publications and data collected (metadata).
+Research in Svalbard (RiS) is a portal for registration of all kinds of science projects in Svalbard, including information about participating scientists and institutions, publications and data collected (metadata).
 The user-friendly portal offers open access to all relevant information in one place.
 It is a valuable tool for coordination and cooperation for those carrying out research in Svalbard and a place to search for information about activity in the field.

 In the RiS Portal, registered projects may easily submit applications to the Governor of Svalbard and book services in Ny-Ålesund.